Characters: Avatar: The Last Airbender: The Fire Nation

 - Slasher Smile: Sported one during her final fight with Zuko.

 - Smug Super: Being a firebender with The Gift and lightning bending is just one reason why she thinks she's better than everyone.

 - The Social Expert: Plays everyone from her brother to foreign officials like fiddles.
-Until her Villainous Breakdown which contributes to said breakdown.
+When intimidation and manipulation begin to fail her, it triggers her Villainous Breakdown.

 - The Sociopath: Just like daddy.

-- Suspiciously Similar Substitute: She takes Admiral Zhao's place as the "evil Fire Nation officer trying to capture Aang" but she's more dangerous than he is.
+- Suspiciously Similar Substitute: Sort of.
+She takes Admiral Zhao's place as the "evil Fire Nation officer trying to capture Aang" but she's female, smarter, and more dangerous than he is.

 - Terms of Endangerment: "Zuzu!"
 It could be said this one word sums up what makes Azula a Tragic Villain.
 It began as a genuine loving nickname from a little sister to her elder brother but by the time she shows up in the series, it's a biting insult to express that she thinks he's beneath her in all ways.

-- Token Evil Teammate: To Team Avatar in "The Search".
+- Token Evil Teammate: To Team Avatar themselves in "The Search".